HUNOR TÓTH

 BIO

-Hunor Tóth (b.2000) is a visual artist from Romania, currently residing in Hungary.
-He is a graduate student of the Photography MA programme at the Moholy-Nagy University of Art and Design Budapest.
-In his artistic practice Hunor focuses on rural life and its various aspects.
-He is interested in exploring and documenting rural life through photography, examining how rural communities are redefining, adapting and changing in the face of contemporary challenges.
+Hunor Tóth (b.
+2000) is a visual artist from Romania, currently residing and creating back and forth between Budapest, his home village of Tăureni (RO), and Odorheiu Secuiesc (RO).
+In 2024, he graduated from the Moholy-Nagy University of Art and Design in Budapest with a Master's degree in Photography.
+In his artistic practice he constantly focuses on rural life and its various aspects.
+He is interested in exploring and documenting rural life through photography to highlight rural traditions and culture.
+He is interested in how rural communities redefine, adapt and change in the face of contemporary challenges.
+His work combines staged and documentary photography.
+This combination is a defining element of his artistic practice

 EXHIBITIONS